cschreib/lxgui/README.md

 There are plenty of different GUI libraries out there.
 They all have something that makes them unique.
 This is also the case of lxgui.
 Its main advantages are:

 * **Platform independence**.
 The library is coded in standard C++11.
-Platform dependent concepts, such as rendering or input, are handled by back-end plugins (for rendering: either SFML, or pure OpenGL; for input: SFML, GLFW, or OIS).
+Platform dependent concepts, such as rendering or input, are handled by back-end plugins (for rendering: either SFML, or pure OpenGL; for input: SFML, or GLFW).
 * **Fully extensible**.
 Except for the base GUI components (gui::frame), every widget is designed to be used as a plugin: gui::texture, gui::font_string, gui::button, gui::edit_box, ...
 New widgets can be added easily in your own code without modifying lxgui.
 * **Fully documented**.
 Every class in the library is documented.
 Doxygen documentation is included (and available online [here](https://cschreib.github.io/lxgui/html/annotated.html)).
 * **GUI data from XML and Lua files**.
 The library can use a combination of XML files (for GUI structure) and Lua scripts (for event handling, etc) to construct a fully functional GUI.
 One can also create everything using C++ code if needed.